-- Temporarily shutting down of manufacturing plants due to COVID-19 pandemic. - ii.
+- Temporarily shutting down of i. manufacturing plants due to COVID-19 pandemic. - ii.
 Decrease in the OEMs' sales due to transition from BS-IV to BS-VI. - iii.
 Drastic slow-down in the infrastructure sector. - iv.
 Slow traction in the new product development business due to poor off-take of BS-VI models. - v.
 Global softening of commodity prices.

-management team and the employees employee as well as those working as led by your Co-Chairman & Managing our partners across our value chain for selling to recreate markets for our products.
+By incessant efforts of the I would like to thank each and every management team and the employees employee as well as those working as led by your Co-Chairman & Managing our partners across our value chain for selling to recreate markets for our products.
 We have to approach our customers' with renewed vigour and with newer products as well, have to deepen our relationships with them, to have a regular feedback and to eliminate all unnecessary costs.
 We need to do so as a versatile Sandhar team, striving in unison to get more business, irrespective of the spectre of COVID-19.

 Director, Shri Jayant Davar, Sandhar has performed creditably in battling severe demand challenges that the industry has faced in the last year.
 The national lockdown on account of COVID-19 has effectively wiped out 40 working days.
-We believe that the out all economic activities in the last given situation of restricted movement and low demand may continue in the next two quarters of FY 2020-21.
+We believe that the movement and low demand may continue in the next two guarters of FY 2020-21.